2026 Caminos

 Travel insurance

-Tips, if you’d like to thank your Spanish tour guides, local guides, bus driver, and chambermaids for quality service
+Tips, if you’d like to thank your Spanish tour leaders, local guides, bus driver, and chambermaids for quality service

 Personal incidental expenses along the way